STMicroelectronics/lsm6dsv16x-rs/examples/fsm_fourd_stm32f401re/README.md

 ## Notes

 - The example uses a blocking wait-for-interrupt loop to detect FSM events.
-- The sensor FSM is configured via a UCF-generated register sequence embedded in the code.
+- The sensor FSM is configured via a JSON-generated register sequence embedded in the code.
 - The interrupt handler only clears the interrupt flag; all sensor communication occurs in the main loop.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is set to halt on panic (`panic_halt`).